 Scrub nonporous surfaces such as tables with bleach or a mixture of detergent and water.
 Dry the surfaces completely.

 To be on the safe side, it’s ideal to hire mold professionals who can accurately identify the types of mold that they’re dealing with.
 They’ll safely seal off the area to prevent mold spores from dispersing throughout the property.
+Fortunately, your home insurance cover mold on a case-by-case basis.
+This means you don’t have to pay thousands of dollars for professional mold removal.

 Your Tenant’s Role